ichiTechs/Dockerized-SSL-NextCloud-with-MariaDB/README.md

     -$ docker-compose pull (pulls the new updated images) -$ docker-compose up -d (starts your containers with the new updated images)

-    --if your nextcloud apps break after an update just re-enable them--
+    - if your nextcloud apps break after an update just re-enable them